nofatclips/generateTags/README.md

 Since this is not a critical feature, we decided to implement it on the client side using JavaScript.
 We need a function that takes as input the submitted page and returns a list of the words from the page; obviously we are not interested in the HTML tags: the function must strip them out before extracting the words.
 *Optionally*:

-* the function may return the words ordered from the more frequent (the one that appears more times) to the less frequent;
+* the function may return the words ordered from the most frequent (the one that appears more times) to the least frequent;
 * the function may return how many times each word appears, so that different CSS styles can be applied to words according to their relevance;
 * the function may return only  words that are at least three characters long, or accept an additional `minimumLength` parameter.
 Smaller words are not interesting and should be discarded.